St. Clair Shores Teacher Charged With Making False Threat Against School

 His office had sought a $100,000 bond.

 Parents are afraid to send their children to school in a “post-Oxford world,” assistant prosecutor Patrick Sierawski said in court, a reference to the Nov.
-30 shooting at Oxford High School that killed four students and injured seven more people.MORE NEWS: Michigan Reports 13,999 New COVID-19 Cases, 160 Deaths
+30 shooting at Oxford High School that killed four students and injured seven more people.MORE NEWS: Detroit Woman Shot On Christmas 24 Years Ago, Now Advocating For Better Compensation Rights For Crime Victims

 © 2021 Associated Press.
 All Rights Reserved.
 This material may not be published, broadcast, rewritten, or redistributed.